zinoviy23/petri-nets-reduction-analyzer/README.md

 </a>

 ## General
-It uses reductions, to optimize count of operations in analysis
+It uses reductions, to optimize count of operations in analysis :bug:

 It distributed by 2 versions:
 - standalone version with CLI